-Prerequisites: Completion of high school chemistry strongly recommended, EN 50A and EN 52 or ESL 95 and ESL 99, and MA 82 or MA 92
+Prerequisites: Completion of high school chemistry strongly recommended, EN 50A and EN 52 or ESL 95 and ESL 99, and MA 82

 Intended for science majors, technology majors and pre-allied health majors.
 Examines the concepts underlying modem chemistry, including atomic and molecular structure, bonding, states of matter and solutions.
 Laboratory experiments illustrate the lecture material.